resbaz/nectar-cloud-lessons/Planning/lesson_I.md

-# Lesson I: OpenStack, mapped by the dashboard (45 mins)
+# Lesson I: OpenStack, mapped by the dashboard

 ## Learning objectives